criblio/appscope/website/src/pages/docs/config-file.md

     #   Values:   (hostname or IP address)
     #   Default:  127.0.0.1
     #   Override: the host token in the $SCOPE_CRIBL or $SCOPE_CRIBL_CLOUD URL
     #
+    # Only applies when the connection type is tcp.
+    #
     host: 127.0.0.1